CEGRcode/GenoPipe-docs/docs/EpitopeID/epitiopeid.md

 eg: bash identify-Epitope.sh -i /input -o /output -d /sacCer3_EpiID -t 2 -p 0.1
 ```

-## Threading (`-t`)

-This optional input is used to specify the number of threads to used for the Bowtie2 alignment commands.
-Defaults to 1.

 ### Dependencies
 The following dependencies are needed to run EptiopeID.
 * [Bedtools v2.26+][dependency-bedtools]